ShahzebFarruk/Meta3WriteUp/README.md

 ### Installing Metasploitable3 to build Win2k8 box using/on Windows.
 If you want to get direct VMs that I'm using for Metasploitable3.
 Use this [Google Drive link](https://drive.google.com/drive/folders/1gMVka_GJBoK83rqmh53brZ97ukTtUJQZ?usp=sharing) to download and directly import the .0va files into VirtualBox to use start hacking....!
+Hurray you can now skip and the below process..!

 ## Step1: Install VirtualBox